NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 If you have Spark event logs from prior runs of the applications on Spark 2.x or 3.x, you can use the [Qualification tool](../spark-qualification-tool.md) and [Profiling tool](../spark-profiling-tool.md) to analyze them.
-The qualification tool outputs the score, rank and some of the potentially not-supported features for each Spark application.
+The Qualification tool outputs the score, rank and some of the potentially not-supported features for each Spark application.
 For example, the CSV output can print `Unsupported Read File Formats and Types`, `Unsupported Write Data Format` and `Potential Problems` which are the indication of some not-supported features.
 Its output can help